OwenTruong/Handout-Generator/README.md

 ## To Add:
 - Support for pptx
-- Add examples for all of the templates
-- Add an example picture highlighting the label, line, textfield, picture components.

 <hr style="border: 2px solid hsla(0, 0%, 25%, 1); background-color: hsla(0, 0%, 25%, 1)">